Sadna-Market/Market/README.md

  ]
  }

-addManager -

-"u2@gmail.com": object with key : "email of grantors" , value : object with key: "store name" and the value is array of permessions
+addManager - managers we want to add to the system object with key : "email of grantors" , value : object with key: "store name" and the value is array of permessions

 "u2@gmail.com": {
  "s1": [